Portland on edge as far-right group holds rally with counterprotesters nearby - KESQ

 The sheriff’s office said in a Twitter post it was investigating an incident in which a man documenting the Delta Park rally was assaulted.

 KOIN reported that the Delta Park rally began to wind down at 2:30 p.m.
-PST while the Peninsula Park Antifa rally ended 30 minutes later.
+PT while the Peninsula Park Antifa rally ended 30 minutes later.

 The streets of Portland have been an epicenter for months of sometimes violent demonstrations against police brutality and systemic racism.

-Note: Update: This story has been updated to note that the Proud Boys’ founder is suing the Southern Poverty Law Center for designating the organization a hate group.